orbforge/orb-docs/docs/setup-sensor/qnap.md

 If the container fails to start:

-- Verify you selected "Host" network mode in the settings
+- Verify you selected "Host" network mode in the settings.
-- Check that no other services are using the required ports
+- Check that no other services are using the required ports.
-- Review the container logs for error messages
+- Review the container logs for error messages.

 ### Orb Sensor Not Being Detected

 If your Orb sensor is not automatically detected by the app:

-- Ensure your mobile device or computer is on the same network as your QNAP NAS
+- Ensure your mobile device or computer is on the same network as your QNAP NAS.
-- Check that the container is running in Container Station
+- Check that the container is running in Container Station.
-- Restart the container and try again
+- Restart the container and try again.
-- Verify your NAS firewall settings aren't blocking the discovery process
+- Verify your NAS firewall settings aren't blocking the discovery process.

 ### Performance Considerations